Kinder Morgan, Inc. (KMI) has great growth outlook for 2020

 Kinder Morgan, Inc. (NYSE:KMI) trade information

-Sporting 0.55% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Aug 12 when the KMI stock price touched $14.73- or saw a rise of 1.29%.
-Year-to-date, Kinder Morgan, Inc. shares have moved -31.29%, while the 5-day performance has seen it change 0.87%.
-Over the past 30 days, the shares of Kinder Morgan, Inc. (NYSE:KMI) have changed -2.51%.
-Short interest in the company has seen 22.65 Million shares shorted with days to cover at 1.74.
+Despite being -2.14% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Aug 19 when the KMI stock price touched $14.47- or saw a rise of 3.77%.
+Year-to-date, Kinder Morgan, Inc. shares have moved -34.22%, while the 5-day performance has seen it change -3.16%.
+Over the past 30 days, the shares of Kinder Morgan, Inc. (NYSE:KMI) have changed -2.28%.
+Short interest in the company has seen 22.65 Million shares shorted with days to cover at 1.77.

 Kinder Morgan, Inc. (KMI) estimates and forecasts

-Figures show that Kinder Morgan, Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have lost -34.39% over the past 6 months, with this year growth rate of -8.42%, compared to -6.7% for the industry.
+Figures show that Kinder Morgan, Inc. shares have outperformed across the wider relevant industry.
+The company’s shares have lost -32.35% over the past 6 months, with this year growth rate of -7.37%, compared to -10.3% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
-Growth estimates for the current quarter are -4.5% and -19.2% for the next quarter.
-Revenue growth from the last financial year stood is estimated to be -10.6%.
+Growth estimates for the current quarter are -4.5% and -7.7% for the next quarter.
+Revenue growth from the last financial year stood is estimated to be -10.9%.

 10 analysts offering their estimates for the company have set an average revenue estimate of $2.99 Billion for the current quarter.
 10 have an estimated revenue figure of $3.1 Billion for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $3.21 Billion and $3.35 Billion respectively for this quarter and the next, and analysts expect sales will grow by -7.1% for the current quarter and -7.5% for the next.